 La Palma is an island and is often confused with Las Palmas, which is the capital of Gran Canaria.
-It’s the most north westerly on the islands and is the fifth largest and the capital is Santa Cruz de la Palma.
-It rises spectacularly out of the ocean, and it’s peak, Roque de los Muchachos is second only to mighty Teide on Tenerife, at 2426 metres.
+It’s the most north westerly on the islands and is the fifth largest, the capital is Santa Cruz de la Palma.
+It rises spectacularly out of the ocean, and its peak, Roque de los Muchachos is second only to the mighty Teide on Tenerife, at 2426 metres.

 The island is heavily forested.